aqeel1211/Assignments/Assignment4-docker-exercises/21/README.md

 Create a Dockerfile containing only the following (or some variation) and try to build it:

     FROM scratch

+## Solution

-//if we build the dockerfile that has only FROM scratch layer, no image is generated
+If we build the dockerfile that has only FROM scratch layer, no image is generated